-Batch processing is a method of scheduling groups of jobs (batches) to be processed at the same time as determined by a member of the IT or business team.
+Batch processing is a method of scheduling large-scale groups of jobs (batches) to be processed at the same time as determined by a member of the IT or business team.
 Traditionally, batch workloads have been processed during batch windows, which are periods of time when overall CPU usage is low (typically overnight).
 The reason for this is two-fold:

-- Batch workloads can require high usage of the CPU, occupying resources that are needed for other operational processes during the business day
+- Batch workloads can require high usage of the CPU, occupying resources that are needed for other business processes during the business day

 - Batch workloads are typically used to process transactions and to produce reports.
 An example of this would be gathering all sales records that were created over the course of the business day